 Sagehen Creek Trail is a 4.7 mile lightly trafficked loop trail located near Truckee, California that features a lake and is good for all skill levels.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash